GregStanton/proposal-rmf-engine/README.md

 ## 2\.
 The solution: Arc-length reparameterization

-This proposal implements an arc-length look-up table (LUT) alongside the RMF computation, allowing us to expose a `getPointAtLength(distance)` method (and its normalized sibling `getPointAtNormalizedLength(0..1)`).
+This proposal implements an arc-length look-up table (LUT) alongside the RMF computation, allowing us to expose `getPointAtLength(length)` and `getTotalLength()` methods.
 The applications of this approach extend beyond customizable motion to fundamental features such as shape morphing, dashed lines, and placing text along a curved path.

 ## 3\.
 Applications to motion